-A couple of years ago, feminist activist and writer Gloria Steinem, and activist Amy Richards, visited the VICE office in Brooklyn to discuss the critical (yet rarely discussed) issue that for the first time in documented history there are fewer women on earth than men.
+A couple of years ago, feminist activist and writer Gloria Steinem, and activist Amy Richards, visited the VICE office in Brooklyn to discuss the critical (yet rarely discussed) issue that for the first time in documented history there are less women on earth than men.

 Months later, we created WOMAN, an Emmy-nominated VICELAND series spearheaded by Steinem, investigating how violence against women drives global instability.